Evenfall-Tech/Crosslight/README.md

 # Crosslight

 A language translation / interpretation engine for cross-language compilation / execution.
-Run crosslight from GUI or CLI, select languages for input and
+Run Crosslight from GUI or CLI, select languages for input and output, specify input and output files and see the magic!

 | Language | Input | Output |
 |-|-|-|